eiberham/dragonball/README.md

            username/dragonball:tag
 ```

-## :airplane: Deploy
+## :package: Aws
-In order to deploy it to the cloud, for example to an EC2 Instance over AWS:
+In order to deploy it to the cloud, for example to an ec2 instance over aws:

-First off you gotta make sure you downloaded the EC2 Instance's key pair to a safe place in your computer.
+First make sure you downloaded the ec2 instance's key pair to a safe place in your computer.

 Then you should give it proper permissions by running: